 Because of aggressive marketing, pet owners may assume that grains are just “fillers”—but the fact is that grains provide necessary vitamins, minerals and fatty acids.
 Pet owners should know that there are no scientific studies to show that grain-free diets are healthier, and actual grain allergies are very rare.
 If a dog has a food allergy, it’s most likely triggered by animal proteins like chicken, beef, fish or dairy.

-Grain-free boutique and small-batch pet food with non-traditional protein sources as well as raw and home-cooked diets are most likely to be deficient in needed vitamins and nutrients—this is because post-production nutritional testing of pet food is not required by law.
+Some grain-free boutique and small-batch pet food, as well as some raw and home-cooked diets, are potentially deficient in necessary vitamins and nutrients.
+Unfortunately, post-production nutritional testing of pet food is not required by law.
 However, larger pet food companies do this testing to ensure their products are nutritionally sound and balanced, so it is best to source your pet’s food from these established providers, read labels and consult your Roseway Veterinary Hospital doctor if you have questions.